caseyjamesdavis/maslow-cnc-improved-z-axis/README.md

 <br/>

 ## Background
 I purchased my Maslow kit from [MAKER MADE](https://makermade.com/).
-The kit is well made, well documented and is east to setup.
+The kit is well made, well documented and is easy to setup.
 The only complaint I had with the system was the sloppy z-axis.

 ![](maslow_z_axis_stock.png)